Skip to content

 White and cream natives such as leucadendron 'Blush', white protea, and eucalyptus sit comfortably within a traditional white palette.
 At the same time, they give you something less generic than the standard arrangement.
 In our experience, when families haven't specified a preference, a well-made native arrangement is often the one that gets the most comment.

-The card is often the hardest part.
-A few things that generally hold true:
+The card is often the hardest part but a few things that generally hold true...

 Keep it short.
 One sentence that names the person who's died and acknowledges the loss says more than a longer message that's searching for the right words and not quite finding them.